 For this resource, owner dtarb has full control as does Dan.
 Larry may change the resource.
 The resource is shared with the public, which means that anyone can access and view the resource.
-Because Do Not Redistribute is not set anyone can also make a copy of the resource.
+Because Do Not Redistribute is set to “No” anyone can also make a copy of the resource.

 Example 4.
 System owned resource